11 of the best beaches in Scotland

 The beach at Elie and Earlsferry, East Neuk of Fife

 The Fife coastline is full of quaint towns, coves, beaches, and trails to explore, and Elie and Earlsferry fits right in.
-Home to a golden stretch of sandy shores, it’s the perfect place for a family day out at the beach, making sandcastles and enjoy a picnic or ice cream.
-Visit the viewpoint at Elie Harbour, try your hand at a range of watersports, or relax and rejuvenate at Elie Seaside Sauna.
+Home to a golden stretch of sandy shores, it’s the perfect place for a family day out – making sandcastles, enjoying a picnic, or treating yourself to an ice cream.
+Take in the views from Elie Harbour, try your hand at a range of watersports, or relax and rejuvenate at Elie Seaside Sauna.

 - 6